Get insider access

 Raw Performance

 The Dell KB216 is a straightforward wired keyboard with a low-profile design and all-plastic construction.
 This keyboard is designed with everyday home or office use in mind.
-It has very quiet rubber dome switches and chiclet-style keycaps similar to many laptops.
-Apart from several dedicated media keys, this keyboard has no extra features.
+It has very quiet rubber dome switches and chiclet-style keycaps, similar to many laptops.
+Apart from a few dedicated media keys, this keyboard has no extra features.

 Our Verdict